Amodio/cemantbot/README.md

 ![Cemantle in 6 attempts](https://raw.githubusercontent.com/Amodio/cemantix/main/CEMANTLE/images/cemantle_6_attempts.png "Cemantle in 6 attempts")

 ## Description
+The main algorithm is now drastically improved, it should **find the secret word in ~3 attempts and in ~5 seconds** :)

+It basically bruteforces the cosine distance (temperature) for every tried words and select the closest candidate.

-The algorithm now uses dot-product (scalar product) scores to recover the secret word's vector embedding v by:
+The fallback algorithm uses dot-product (scalar product) scores to converge to the secret word's vector embedding v by:
 1. assembling a small linear system with known query-word vectors (b<sub>i</sub> =⟨v,w<sub>i</sub>⟩ where w<sub>i</sub> are the known Word2Vec distances to the secret word),
 2. solving for v the least-squares solution minimizing ‖A v − b‖₂,
 3. finding the nearest neighbor for v in the Gensim/word2vec model and trying it,